-When ALL LIGHTS is selected, the Field and Work Lights will all activate/deactivate when the Lights Shortcut Button on the Home Page is pressed.
+When ALL LIGHTS is selected, the Field Lights and Attachment Lights (if equipped) will all activate/deactivate when the Lights Shortcut Button on the Home Page is pressed.

 Toggle 2 Settings

 When TOGGLE 2 SETTINGS is selected, only the desired lights pre-selected for each setting will activate/deactivate when the Lights Shortcut Button is pressed.